reinhart1010/nix/docs/en/common/open.md

 - View documentation for the command available in macOS:

 `tldr open -p osx`

-- View documentation for the macOS command in older versions of `tldr` command-line client:

-`tldr open -o osx`

 - View documentation for the command available through `fish`: